arshamalh/ArtemisTraderBot/README.md

-# Artemis Auto Trader bot
+# Artemis Auto Trader
-Autotrader bot
+This is autotrader bot